-Increased protection of the environment and resilience against natural and man-made disasters, in synergy with low-carbon development, notably:
+Increased protection and restoration of the environment and biodiversity, and resilience against natural and man-made disasters, in synergy with low-carbon development, notably:

-- Better and more sustainable use of land, - Increase of nature-based solutions, - Enhanced water sector management (supply and demand), - Better waste and wastewater management systems, in line with the principles of circular economy, including necessary related infrastructures, - Better irrigation systems (nexus food-water-energy), - Implementation of Sustainable Energy and Climate Action Plans (SECAPs), - Promotion of climate change-related investments.

-b.
-Better and more sustainable transport infrastructures, notably:

-- Increase of sustainable and smart mobility (including the Trans-Mediterranean Transport Network) with a focus on active mobility, - Better regional transport infrastructures, as identified in the "Strategic Corridors and Urban Systems in Africa" (CUSA), the Programme for Infrastructure Development in Africa (PIDA), the Union for the Mediterranean Regional Transport Action Plan (UfM RTAP) and other sub-regional plans, including the links with the adjacent strategic corridors in Sub-Saharan Africa, - Promotion of low-carbon emission solutions, - Adoption in infrastructure projects of international transport standards, regulations to ensure optimum interoperability and maintenance measures, in line with those arising from the relevant component of the Africa Continental Free Trade Agreement (AfCFTA) negotiations and the deployment of the Single African Transport Market (SAATM).

-c.
-Creation and growth of MSMEs, and improvement of the employment situation and support to trade facilitation, notably:

-- Foster the capacity of MSMEs to match eligibility criteria by financial service providers to pave the way for financial inclusion (financial sustainability, collaterals, regulatory pre-requisites), - Support to MSMEs through the use of risk-sharing mechanisms by investing in private equity, venture capital funds, microfinance, guarantees, and other innovative financial instruments, - Support to human capital development, TVET, higher education, and specialised infrastructure, d.
-Improved social services and infrastructures, notably:

-- Better access to healthcare and improved health services infrastructures in both urban and rural areas,

-- Improved education and TVET facilities,

-- Improved vocational training facilities.

-e.
-Sustainable, human-centric digital transformation, notably:

-- Development of secure and sustainable digital infrastructures, available across territories, - Reduction of the digital divide and increased access to digital services for women, youth and rural communities - Increased opportunities for digital skills development in formal education and TVET, and funding for digital entrepreneurship, - Increased uptake of digital technologies by companies, in particular SMEs, - Increased availability of digital public services, including e-health, in particular for rural populations.
+- Better and more sustainable use of land, - Increase of nature-based solutions, - Enhanced water sector management (supply and demand), - Better waste and wastewater management systems, in line with the principles of circular economy, including necessary related infrastructures, - Better irrigation systems (nexus food-water-energy), - Implementation of Sustainable Energy and Climate Action Plans (SECAPs), - Protection and restoration of biodiversity, - Promotion of climate change-related investments. - b.
+Better and more sustainable transport infrastructures, notably: - Increase of sustainable and smart mobility (including the Trans-Mediterranean Transport Network) with a focus on active mobility, - Better regional transport infrastructures, as identified in the "Strategic Corridors and Urban Systems in Africa" (CUSA), the Programme for Infrastructure Development in Africa (PIDA), the Union for the Mediterranean Regional Transport Action Plan (UfM RTAP) and other sub-regional plans, including the links with the adjacent strategic corridors in Sub-Saharan Africa, - Promotion of low-carbon emission solutions, - Adoption in infrastructure projects of international transport standards, regulations to ensure optimum interoperability and maintenance measures, in line with those arising from the relevant component of the Africa Continental Free Trade Agreement (AfCFTA) negotiations and the deployment of the Single African Transport Market (SAATM). - c.
+Creation and growth of MSMEs, and improvement of the employment situation and support to trade facilitation, notably: - Foster the capacity of MSMEs to match eligibility criteria by financial service providers to pave the way for financial inclusion (financial sustainability, collaterals, regulatory pre-requisites), - Support to MSMEs through the use of risk-sharing mechanisms by investing in private equity, venture capital funds, microfinance, guarantees, and other innovative financial instruments, - Support to human capital development, TVET, higher education, and specialised infrastructure, - d.
+Improved social services and infrastructures, notably: - Better access to healthcare and improved health services infrastructures in both urban and rural areas, - Improved education and TVET facilities, - Improved vocational training facilities. - e.
+Sustainable, human-centric digital transformation, notably: - Development of secure and sustainable digital infrastructures, available across territories, - Reduction of the digital divide and increased access to digital services for women, youth and rural communities - Increased opportunities for digital skills development in formal education and TVET, and funding for digital entrepreneurship,

-f.
-Food security, notably:

-- Reduced number of people in malnutrition, - Increased agricultural yields, output and income together with increased agriculture diversification, - Increased local food conservation (e.g. climate resilient storage facilities...), processing and value adding, - Number of new sustainable jobs and income-generating activities in rural and peri-urban areas, - Better access to financing mechanisms adapted to farmers, fishermen and agri-entrepreneurs, particularly for smallholders, cooperatives and agricultural MSMEs.
+- Increased uptake of digital technologies by companies, in particular SMEs, - Increased availability of digital public services, including e-health, in particular for rural populations. - f.
+Food security, notably: - Reduced number of people in malnutrition, - Increased agricultural yields, output and income together with increased agriculture diversification, - Increased local food conservation (e.g. climate resilient storage facilities...), processing and value adding, - Number of new sustainable jobs and income-generating activities in rural and peri-urban areas, - Better access to financing mechanisms adapted to farmers, fishermen and agri-entrepreneurs, particularly for smallholders, cooperatives and agricultural MSMEs.